colindembovsky/colindembovsky.github.io/_posts/2021-11-01-comparing-code-quality-metrics-with-code-security.markdown

 "Not in my code!
 Vulnerabilities are in infra," I hear you state confidently.
 But the Verizon Data Breach Investigation reports between 2016 and 2020 show that the primary attach vector in breaches is _application flaws_.
 Furthermore, GitHub's Data Science team analyzed 70 million lines of open source code and showed a linear relationship between lines of code and security threats introduced.
 In other words, the more code you have, the more potential threats you have.

-Many of these companies have been banging the "shift-left" drum: that is, integrate security earlier into the development lifecylce.
+Many of these companies have been banging the "shift-left" drum: that is, integrate security earlier into the development life cylce.
 Still we don't see drastically more secure code.
 Why?

 I believe the primary security failure in the industry at the moment is due to the fact that most security tools are build by security professionals for security professionals.